GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

   -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file
       --force=false: Recreate Kubernetes resources if necessary for deployment, warning: might cause downtime!
-      --iterative-status-check=false: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
+      --iterative-status-check=true: Run `status-check` iteratively after each deploy step, instead of all-together at the end of all deploys (default).
       --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
   -m, --module=[]: Filter Skaffold configs to only the provided named modules